ProbablyTusk/ProbablyTusk/Portfolio/Introduction.md

 - In addition, major contributions towards various projects and games were made across the years.
 <br>

-# A small brief of videos and code samples, view more at [Videos and Code samples]()
+# A small brief of videos and code samples, view more at [Videos](https://github.com/ProbablyTusk/ProbablyTusk/tree/main/Portfolio/Videos) and [Code]()
 ## Anime Reborn